philippabele/developers-guide-to-linux/01_basic_commands/080_permissions/081_permission_basics.md

 # Persmission Basics
+The topic permissions is discussed in chapter 9 of The Linux Command Line.
 If you list the contents of a directory with `ls -l` you can see the owner, group and permissions set for a file.

 ```